-We used data from the Athero-EXPRESS study, a biobank of carotid endarterectomy samples, where the expression levels of CXCL10 have been quantified in transcriptomic analyses, to assess associations with histological features of plaque vulnerability.
-For

-700 samples, RNA was isolated and libraries were prepared for sequencing as previously described.
-We tested associations between the normalized expression values of CXCL10 and standard histological features of plaque vulnerability (large lipid core, intraplaque hemorrhage, extensive collagen content, and plaque calcification), as determined in sections from the plaque segment with the highest atherosclerosis burden.
-Methods for the evaluation of the histological images have been previously described in detail.
+We used data from the Athero-EXPRESS study, a biobank of carotid endarterectomy samples in which the expression levels of CXCL10 have been quantified in transcriptomic analyses to assess associations with histological features of plaque vulnerability.
+For 700 samples, RNA was isolated and libraries were prepared for sequencing as previously described.39 We tested associations between the normalized expression values of CXCL10 and standard histological features of plaque vulnerability (large lipid core, intraplaque hemorrhage, extensive collagen content, and plaque calcification), as determined in sections from the plaque segment with the highest atherosclerosis burden.
+Methods for the evaluation of the histological images have been described previously in detail.40

-To explore the changes in atherosclerotic plaque associated with higher expression of CXCL10, we used data from the Stockholm-Tartu Atherosclerosis Reverse Networks Engineering Task (STARNET).
-We used transcriptomics data from atherosclerotic aortic root samples obtained with informed consent during coronary artery bypass grafting (CABG) from 514 individuals with CAD.
-We explored genes co-expressed with CXCL10 by estimating Spearman correlations with the expression of 16,214 genes in this tissue.
-Genes significantly co-expressed with CXCL10 were moved forward to pathway analyses in Reactome.
-To explore the cell landscape of the transcriptomic profile associated with upregulated CXCL10 expression, we then used publicly available single nuclei transcriptomic data from aortic tissue and tested which of the identified cell groups were enriched for these genes.
+To explore the changes in atherosclerotic plaque associated with higher expression of CXCL10, we used data from STARNET (Stockholm-Tartu Atherosclerosis Reverse Networks Engineering Task).
+We used transcriptomics data from atherosclerotic aortic root samples obtained with informed consent during coronary artery bypass grafting from 514 individuals with CAD.41 We explored genes coexpressed with CXCL10 by estimating Spearman correlations with the expression of 16214 genes in this tissue.
+Genes significantly coexpressed with CXCL10 were moved forward to pathway analyses in Reactome.42 To explore the cell landscape of the transcriptomic profile associated with upregulated CXCL10 expression, we then used publicly available single-nuclei transcriptomic data from aortic tissue and tested which of the identified cell groups were enriched for these genes.43